kubernetes/enhancements/keps/sig-storage/3141-prevent-volume-mode-conversion/README.md

 ## Design Details

-A new out-of-tree flag named `PreventVolumeModeConversion` will be introduced on `snapshot-controller` and `external-provisioner`.
+A new out-of-tree flag named `PreventVolumeModeConversion` will be introduced on `snapshot-controller` and `csi-provisioner`.
 Both of these components are out-of-tree so this proposal will not require any in-tree feature gates.

 ### Changes to VolumeSnapshotContent API